Skip to content

 • Try to avoid visiting the Sultanahmet District on weekends.
 It comes to be congested with visitors.

-• If there is no pricing on the menu, don’t go to a posh restaurant or shady places.
-It will cost you more than you expected.
+• Don’t go to a posh restaurant or shady place if the pricing is not on the menu.
+You will pay more than you expected.

 Pro Tip: Don’t book a hotel or hostel in Sultanahmet or other nearby streets.
 However, the city is known for being somewhat less expensive than other European cities, and the hot tourist distinctions will cost you a fortune.